-Beacon Hose’s favorite season is chock full of events in 2021 after we missed out on a lot of our usual events last year.
+Beacon Hose’s favorite season is chock full of events in 2023.
 Here’s what’s on tap!

 CHRISTMAS TREE SALE

-We’ve been hit with the same supply issues as almost every industry out there, so this year’s trees cost $65.
+Trees cost $70.
 As always, we offer custom tree trimming and free delivery to Beacon Falls residents.
-We also have wreaths (12-inch wreaths for $20, 20-inch wreaths for $30) and cemetery boxes ($15) — cash, checks, and cards are accepted.
+We also have cemetery boxes for $18 each.
+Cash, checks, and cards are accepted.

 Our Thanksgiving Meat-O night will be Saturday, Nov.
-13, from 6-9 p.m. at the firehouse.
-A $5 admission fee includes light refreshments and your seat at a table.
+18, from 6-9 p.m. at the firehouse.
+A $5 admission fee buys you a seat, and we’ll have light refreshments.
 The features of the night are games of chance to win something special for your Thanksgiving table.
 We’ll have turkeys, hams, roasts, seafood, raffle baskets, mystery turkeys, and more up for grabs!

 Beacon Hose wants to remind all of our residents that Fire Prevention Week is this Oct.
-3-9!
-This year’s theme is “Learn the Sounds of Fire Safety” — we recommend looking at this great tip sheet about what the sounds coming from your smoke alarm or carbon monoxide detector mean!
+8-14!
+This year’s theme is “Cooking Safety Starts with You!
+Pay Attention to Fire Prevention” — we recommend looking at this great tip sheet about cooking safety!

 Operation EDITH stands for “Exit Drills in the Home” and is intended to help families practice their home fire escape plans.
 All you need to do to participate is wait until Beacon Hose’s fire whistle sounds at 6 p.m., practice your home fire escape plan as a family, and wait outside at your meeting place.
 Beacon Hose’s firetrucks will be driving through many neighborhoods to see how many families have a secure plan and practiced it with us.